 What we put into our dogs is as important as what we put into our own bodies.
 For this reason, Recherche Goldens takes very seriously what puppy food is the best for our puppies.
 We do not feed our pups food that can be bought from Wal-mart.
 We feed our puppies the highest rated dog food according to DogFoodAnalysis.com which is TLC Whole Life Puppy Food.

 Please take the time to read why we chose TLC over all the other dog foods by clicking HERE.

 10. Can we come and visit your dogs and see your facility?

 YES!
-This is a very commonly asked question that is asked of breeders.
+This question is very commonly asked of breeders.
 The answers that are given by other breeders quite frankly are shocking.
 Many breeders refuse for you to visit their kennel until the pups are 6 weeks old.
 By that time the buyer has already committed emotionally and financially to that breeder.
 Recherche Goldens understands that parvo and other diseases are a very serious threat.

-On the other hand, simple precautions can be made to eliminate the threat.
-We ask that if you choose to visit Recherche Goldens please do not visit another kennel before hand.
+However, simple precautions can be made to eliminate that threat.
+We ask that if you choose to visit Recherche Goldens please do not visit another kennel beforehand.
 Also, please try to stay away from any unfamiliar dog just in case they have any diseases.
-Many breeders hide behind trying to protect their dogs from hiding their facilities.
+Many breeders hide behind “trying to protect their dogs” as a motive for keeping their facilities concealed.
 Golden Retriever Club of America recommends that you find a breeder who has nothing to hide and is actually desirous of meeting with you.

-Recherche Goldens simply ask that first read through our entire FAQ page and if you agree with everything fill out our online Puppy Application.
+Recherche Goldens simply ask that you first read through our entire FAQ page and if you agree with everything that you fill out our online Puppy Application.
 If everything looks good then we will make an appointment to meet with you.